SW Glove Supply Intelligence

 Monitor Glove Supply Conditions

-Get updates on raw material trends, price pressure, lead-time changes, and glove supply planning guidance.
+Get updates on raw material trends, price pressure, freight conditions, lead-time changes, and glove supply planning guidance.

-Sources: U.S. Energy Information Administration (EIA), International Energy Agency (IEA), Reuters, and relevant industry market indicators, supplemented by SW internal analysis.
+Sources: U.S. Energy Information Administration (EIA) - On-Highway Diesel Fuel Prices, International Energy Agency (IEA), Reuters, relevant freight and industry market indicators, and SW internal analysis.

 This page is intended for general informational purposes only.
-Market conditions may change quickly.
+Market conditions and pricing indicators are based on recent available data and are subject to change.
 Customers should consult with their supplier contact for product-specific availability, pricing, lead times, and recommendations.